karlorg/drunken-octo-avenger/README.md

 ### database

-Run `db_remake.py` to create the database (by default it will appear one directory level higher than your repository root).
+Run `python manage.py remake_db` to create the database (by default it will appear one directory level higher than your repository root).

 ## compilation